tkozzer/sleepstack/_docs/user-guide.md

 12. Troubleshooting
    - **Headphones only**: binaural beats don't work on laptop speakers; you need stereo headphones.
+   - **Duration limits**: Maximum 10 minutes per track.
+If you get "must be <= 10 minutes" or "must be <= 600 seconds", reduce your duration.
    - If ambience is mono, the mixer duplicates it to L/R—this is expected.
    - If you get 'file not found' for campfire clips, confirm they exist at `assets/ambience/campfire/` and are 48 kHz WAVs.
    - "Sample rate mismatch" error: regenerate or resample so both files match (recommend 48000 Hz).